instructlab/dev-docs/docs/retrieval-augmented-generation/rag-framework.md

 Out of those, we propose to use Haystack for the following reasons:

 1. **Focus on RAG.** Haystack is a framework specifically targeting RAG use cases and sophisticated RAG indexing and retrieval pipelines.
 While Langchain and LlamaIndex shine in their own areas, the former is a generalist framework and the latter has a different focus, namely building custom indices over data.
 Haystack provides functionality that is strongly tailored for RAG and includes a comprehensive library of out-of-the-box solutions for advanced RAG scenarios.
 As a result, many essential or soon-to-be-essential RAG capabilities can be implemented in a few lines in Haystack but require considerable work to be supported over Langchain or LlamaIndex.
 Some examples include hybrid retrieval, iterative RAG, HyDE, combining multiple ingestion sources, custom data preprocessing and metadata augmentation.
-As the decision discussed in this document involves only the RAG component of RHEL AI, we believe that choosing the best RAG framework, as opposed to the best general LLM serving framework, would be more strategically correct.
+As the decision discussed in this document involves only the RAG component of Instructlab, we believe that choosing the best RAG framework, as opposed to the best general LLM serving framework, would be more strategically correct.

 2. **Maturity and stability.** Haystack is the most mature, established and stable product among the considered alternatives.
 It has been around for more time overall (since 2017) and accumulated more mileage.
 Haystack has an active, sizable and steadily growing community.